NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/releases/weReleaseNotes.rst

 4. **Examples**
   a.
-Added an CFD example to demonstrate the new features with uncertainty quantification.
+Added a new CFD example to demonstrate the recently added features with uncertainty quantification.